sunodo/sunodo/apps/docs/guide/deploying/self-hosted.md

 In the examples above the `<hash.env>` file is `0xc87999b8a93609268b10de25f2e49d35f80fad92813310edc585ed644a9805d3.env` and the `<image-id>` is `sha256:5c355a9bddc92aa08987f395a257a0b32a51552c969eb161386e46f9380ea2ac`.

-The developer is free to use any managed Docker solution, like Kubernetes.
+The developer is free to use any managed container solution, like Kubernetes.
 The rollups node is just a single container, with a single exposed port, that must be accessible from the internet.

 ### Using fly.io